 Where will my child recover from surgery?

-Once surgery is done, your child will go to the recovery room.
-This is also called the post-anesthesia care unit (PACU).
-There, nurses, anesthesiologists, and other healthcare providers will closely monitor your child as he or she wakes from anesthesia.
+Once surgery is done, your child will go to a recovery area.
+This may be called a recovery room or post-anesthesia care unit (PACU).
+There, nurses, anesthesiologists, and other healthcare providers will closely monitor your child as they wake from anesthesia.
 The length of time spent in recovery depends on the type of surgery done, your child's response to surgery and anesthesia, and your child's condition.
 While your child is in recovery, the staff will:

 Take vital signs such, as blood pressure, pulse, and breathing